Antoninianus

 Today most of these coins are extremely common finds, with a few scarcer examples including Aemilianus, Marcus Aurelius Marius, Quietus, and Regalianus.
+The rare issues of these short-lived emperors are catalogued in volume IV of the Roman Imperial Coinage (e.g. RIC IV Aemilian 1–100) and in the open catalogue Online Coins of the Roman Empire (OCRE).

 Modern numismatists use "antoninianus" because it is not known what it was called in antiquity.
 An ancient Roman document called the Historia Augusta (of generally low reliability) refers to silver coins named after an Antoninus on several occasions (several Roman emperors in the late 2nd and early 3rd centuries bore this name).
 Because Caracalla's silver coin was a new issue, and he had taken Antoninus as part of his imperial name, an association (though likely false) was made with it, and the name stuck.